The Image of God

 C. The image of God is the basis for proper speech (James 3:7).

 D. The result of the Fall was total depravity.
 Every dimension of man was tainted by sin.
 All of the above areas of the image of God were also corrupted so that we are not as much like God as we were before the Fall.
-“His moral purity has been lost and his sinful character certainly does not reflect God’s holiness.
+“His moral purity has been lost, and his sinful character certainly does not reflect God’s holiness.
 His intellect is corrupted by falsehood and misunderstanding; his speech no longer continually glorifies God; his relationships are often governed by selfishness rather than love, and so forth” (Grudem, 444).

 III.
-The Believer is being Transformed into the Image of God since Salvation.
+The Believer is being TRANSFORMED into the Image of God since Salvation.

-Though the sinner is totally depraved and the original image or likeness of God in us has been greatly distorted there is the hope that salvation can start restoring that likeness.
+Though the sinner is totally depraved and the original image or likeness of God in us has been greatly distorted, there is the hope that salvation can start restoring that likeness.
 This is the assurance of 2 Corinthians 3:18.

 IV.
-The Believer will be Perfectly Conformed to God’s Image in Heaven.
+The Believer will be Perfectly CONFORMED to God’s Image in Heaven.

 The perfect image of God in Christ.
 In 2 Corinthians 3:18, Paul promised that we are being changed more and more into the image of the Lord.
-A few verses later in 4:4, Paul says that Christ “is the image of God.”
+A few verses later, in 4:4, Paul says that Christ “is the image of God.”

 A. This Image Includes a physical likeness to Christ

 In 1 Corinthians 15, Paul describes the future resurrection body of the believer.
-In 15:49, Paul says “we have borne the image of the earthy” that is Adam.
+In 15:49, Paul says, “We have borne the image of the earthy,” that is, Adam.
 Because Adam sinned, God said, “This day you will surely die.”
-Because we bear the image of Adam, we physically are dying.
-Paul described how that physical likeness to Adam causes us to die in verses 42-45: Our physical body which is like Adam’s dies in corruption, dishonor, and weakness, as a natural body.
+Because we bear the image of Adam, we are physically dying.
+Paul described how that physical likeness to Adam causes us to die in verses 42-45: Our physical body, which is like Adam’s, dies in corruption, dishonor, and weakness, as a natural body.

 But Paul also promises the believer that “we shall also bear the image of the heavenly” (15:49b).
-Because we know Christ though buried in the image of Adam we will be raised in the physical image of Christ’s resurrection body or “in incorruption, in glory, and power” (15:42-45).
+Because we know Christ, though buried in the image of Adam, we will be raised in the physical image of Christ’s resurrection body or “in incorruption, in glory, and power” (15:42-45).

 Every person now has the physical image of Adam stamped on his person.